Who We Are

 Adriana I. Petty graduated from Saint Mary’s College in 2001, earning her bachelor’s degree in social work.
 Adriana worked with the Saint Joseph County Minority Health Coalition, Saint Mary’s College Center for Women’s Intercultural Leadership (CWIL) office with International Students and Scholar Services, was the graphic designer for New Dimension Wear, and worked with United Way of Saint Joseph County.
 Today she focuses on assisting international students and scholar services.

 Beth V. Gaffigan

-Beth Gaffigan supports the entire CWIL program through a variety of administrative functions and complex support staff duties for the director of CWIL, director of International Education, director of ISSS, and the director of WEI.
+Beth Gaffigan supports CWIL programming through a variety of administrative functions and complex support staff duties.
 She briefly attended Bryn Mawr College where she was able to take advantage of women’s educational, empowerment, and gender equity resources at an early age before marrying and starting a family.
 She has also worked with the restorative justice team at the Center for Community Justice in Elkhart, IN.
 Beth has focused on supporting higher education programs beginning at Princeton University and later for the University of Notre Dame before joining CWIL at Saint Mary’s.